-Three killed, 28 injured in two-train collision in Indonesia’s West Java
+Four killed, many injured in two-train collision in Indonesia’s West Java

 Video images from local broadcasters MetroTV and Kompas TV showed passengers being helped out of train carriages, some of which had gone off the rails entirely following the collision at 6:03am local time (23:03 GMT).

-Rescuers were assessing how to free the two people found lodged between the carriages, though it was not known if they were still alive.
+The front carriages of both trains were mangled wrecks while others further back had derailed and overturned on a stretch of tracks cutting through rice fields.

-The three people who died were train staff – the driver and his assistant on the commuter train and a steward on the express train – said Ibrahim Tompo, a regional spokesperson of West Java police.
+The four fatalities were train staff – the driver and his assistant on the commuter train and a steward and a security guard on the express train, Ibrahim said.

-A total of 478 passengers were on board the trains when the crash occurred.
+Two of them were killed after being squeezed between carriages, he said.
+Rescuers were trying to recover the body of one crew member.

+All the passengers were evacuated, and those injured were taken to local hospitals.

-The cause of the accident is not immediately clear, but train operator PT KAI and the provincial government have said they will investigate, along with transport safety officials.
+The cause of the accident was not immediately clear, but train operator PT KAI and the provincial government have said they will investigate, along with transport safety officials.

+Adita, the ministry spokesperson, said rescuers were working to remove the wreckage and restore service.

+Train accidents are common on Indonesia’s ageing railroad network, especially at crossings.